-- P: The decision problems that can be solved by a computer in polynomial time
+- P: the class of decision problems that can be solved in polynomial time [in the size of the input]

-- Edit distance is in P
+- Edit distance is in ${\bf P}$

 - Max flow is in P

 - Bipartite matching is in P

 - Knapsack?

-- The algorithm we saw is pseudo-polynomial!
+- dynamic programming algorithm we saw is pseudopolynomial!
 So we don't know yet